 There are certain situations when you don’t want your form to be available for everyone.
-Some use cases are:
+For example:

-- Limited time offer discounts when selling products/services
+- Limited time offers and discounts when selling products or services.

-- Or, forms intended for internal company use only
+- Forms intended for internal company use only.

 All these things have one thing in common, you need to find a way to only allow certain users to have access.
-And the best way to do that is to password protect your form.
+The best way to do that is to password protect your form.

-The idea of password protection in general has been around for a while now.
-There’s a chance you already password protected a folder in your PC, a ZIP archive, an app in your mobile phone, or files made in Microsoft Office.
-The same thought applies to JotForm.
-You can password protect your forms so only those who know the password can view and submit it.
+The idea of password protection, in general, has been around for a while now.
+There’s a chance you already password-protected a folder on your PC, a ZIP archive, an app on your mobile phone, or files made in Microsoft Office.
+The same thought applies to Jotform.
+You can password protect your forms so only those who know the password can view and submit them.

-- Type in your password.
-Once you see the “Password successfully set!” text, you’re done.
+Once you see the “Password successfully set!” message, you’re done.

-- When you tick the Enable Password Protection, you’re expected to fill out a password.
-If you leave the password empty, it will automatically untick the checkbox for you.
+- When you tick on the Enable Password Protection checkbox, you’re expected to set a password.
+If you leave the password field empty, it will automatically untick the checkbox for you.

-- You can toggle the visibility of the password by clicking the Show / Hide icon.
+- You can toggle the visibility of the password by clicking the visibility (eye) icon.

 - Although this feature doesn’t enforce a strong password, we recommend you still use one.

-How It Will Look Like from the User’s Perspective
+How It Will Look from the User’s Perspective

 After successfully entering the correct password, they will finally see the form.

-In the event that you (as the form owner), changed the password while someone was filling out the form, users who managed to log in won’t be able to submit and will see this error:
+In the event that you (as the form owner) changed the password while someone was filling out the form, users who managed to log in won’t be able to submit and will see an invalid password error.